terrestris/react-geo-baseclient/README.md

 ## TODOS

-* Publish react-geo-bc-state as own project
+* Publish react-geo-bc-state and components as own project
 * Add ol-util and base-util as packages?
 * Check why babelrc config with react is needed in react-geo-bc-state